 Moving to an assisted living facility (ALF) is a lot to ask of an aging loved one.
-Most seniors wish to remain in the comfort of their own homes surrounded by memories and personal belongings.
+Most wish to remain in the comfort of their own homes surrounded by memories and personal belongings.
 But when their care needs increase, the safety, assistance and social interaction that assisted living communities offer usually prevail over a senior’s desire for familiarity.
-This transition is challenging for both seniors and their family caregivers, but a few simple steps can help a loved one feel more at peace with the idea of the move and ease into their new home.
+This transition is challenging for older adults and their family caregivers, but a few simple steps can help a loved one feel more at peace with the idea and accepting of their new home.

 Respect Their Perspective

 It’s important to understand that your thoughts on this transition are likely very different from those of your aging loved one.
 You see this move as a positive change that will provide your parent(s) with nutritious meals, on-site care services, social opportunities, transportation and much more.
 But to your parent(s), this move represents a significant loss.
 Even if they are leaving an older, deteriorating home for a sparkling new assisted living facility, they are leaving behind a good deal of their past.
-This move symbolizes an acknowledgement that their independence is fleeting.
+This move is an acknowledgement of their fleeting independence.

 Yes, many seniors do recognize and appreciate the countless benefits that assisted living has to offer, but the move itself is still bittersweet.
 Just be mindful of your loved one’s complex feelings throughout this whole process.